coat-rack/app/README.md

 ## Installing Apps

 When working on the catalog the `dev-catalog` will host the root directory, this means that you can view the catalog directory apps using the `http://localhost:3005`.
 Each app can be "installed" via the `app-name/dist` directory

+## Releasing

+> WIP: Still figuring out this process, but below is a proposed set of changes that should work

+Releases are done using [`changesets`](https://github.com/changesets/changesets).
+The process for releasing looks like so:

+1. Create a new changeset using `pnpm changeset`
+2. Once all changesets are created, update the relevant versions with `pnpm changeset version`
+3. Lastly, create a PR with the changes.
+If this is merged then a release on GitHub should be created
+  -  This release will automatically publish the relevant changes

+For more detailed information on how changesets work, take a look at the `changesets` documentation